GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 { "provider" : <provider-ID> }
 ```

-In this case `<provider-ID>` is the identifier assigned to the provider already added in Passport:
+In this case, `<provider-ID>` is the identifier assigned to the provider already added in Passport:

 - In oxTrust, navigate to `Passport` > `Providers`
 - Check column ID for the row that represents the provider of interest